dsellers1/home-assistant/README.md

 ## Card Mod
+[Card Mod](https://github.com/thomasloven/lovelace-card-mod) by [@thomasloven](https://github.com/thomasloven) allows you to apply CSS styles to various elements of the Home Assistant frontend.

 ### Card modding a button card to reflect the background as light's RGB
 This example will determine a light's RGB value and set the background to that color.
 Includes behaviors for non-RGB and off states.